 “I hope you are doing well in the chaotic and difficult time in which we find ourselves.
 I have not forgotten I said I’d write with some suggestions on works that are easily done on one’s own.
 I will, but I’ve been trying to find some time to compose an explanation of context, approaches, etc. That’s proven difficult and unfortunately it will be delayed a little longer.
 For the moment then in the briefest of terms:

 There are numerous techniques to help one learn to let go.
-We teach three simple exercises.
+Among the things Silo taught us were these three simple exercises.
 One is for the muscles or external tensions, another for the internal or emotional tensions, and the third specifically for mental tensions.
 Let’s not worry about that for the moment.
 For now any relaxation technique will do, or no technique at all.
 Here’s a simple way to begin.
 Close your eyes.
 Breath in and exhale deeply a few times.
 Focus on the sensations of your body.
 That doesn’t mean to think about them but just to gently, softly, and without forcing anything, become aware of what your body feels like.
 Stay with those sensations for a few minutes.
 You will become aware of tensions, thoughts, etc. Don’t try to do anything about them.
 Be aware of them and focus on the sensations of your body.
 If you start to exert yourself, struggle with thoughts, etc. simply let go and refocus again on the sensations themselves.

 A Simple Meditation: